-Undocumented DACA Students
+Undocumented / DACA Students

 The Hiatt Career Center supports Brandeis undergraduate students and alumni of any immigration/non-immigration status or international identity.
 You may have additional questions about how your status may impact your professional development.

-DACA eligible and undocumented students are frequently experts at navigating systems and developing extensive networks of support and mentors.
+Deferred Action for Childhood Arrivals (DACA)-eligible and undocumented students are frequently experts at navigating systems and developing extensive networks of support and mentors.
 These skills become assets as you explore career and post-graduation options.
-In addition to campus resources including the International Students and Scholars Office (ISSO), staff members at the Hiatt Career center can help support you to transition to college, connect with new networks, navigate employment possibilities, and direct you to resources.
+In addition to campus resources, including the International Students and Scholars Office (ISSO), staff members at the Hiatt Career Center can help support you to transition to college, connect with new networks, navigate employment possibilities and direct you to resources.

-Citizen’s Path: Answers to frequently asked questions about employment rights of DACA students.
+- Citizen’s Path: Answers to frequently asked questions about employment rights of DACA students

 - Immigrant Legal Resource Center: Provides legal trainings, educational materials and advocacy to advance immigrant rights

 - My (Un) Documented Life: Community for undocumented immigrants, including scholarship opportunities, strategies for navigating the educational system and information on how to apply for DACA.

 - National Immigration Law Center: Leading organizations in the U.S. exclusively dedicated to defending and advancing the rights of immigrants with low income.

 - Student Caffe: Information on opportunities that DACA/undocumented students can and cannot apply for